Krzysiu/cmdwinutils/README.md

 Collection of very simple tools for helping in command line everyday's tasks.
+Despite the name of the pack, **they work in non-Windows OS** - it's just that they replace missing Linux commands in Windows, so it's most useful there.

 Changes